Across the EU, there is a large gender gap in employment between older female and older male workers:

 - We regularly highlight the specific challenges in occupational health and safety concerning older women

-- We called for a life-cycle perspective on equal pay in response to a Commission consultation in 2019
+- We called for a life-course perspective on equal pay in response to a Commission consultation in 2019